 Agility Trains East has entered into a contract with the Department for Transport for the second phase of the Intercity Express Programme, providing 65 new trains and associated depot facilities for the East Coast Main Line.

 The IEP utilises a structure under which Agility Trains East contracts with the DfT to design, build and finance the trains (and associated depots) and, separately, with the Train Operating Company (London North Eastern Railway) to introduce them into service and then make them available to the TOC, on a no-train, no-pay basis, thereafter.

-The East Coast Main Line Intercity Express Programme contract requires one new purpose built depot facility to be constructed and three refurbishments of existing depot facilities to enable Agility Trains East to provide the on-going maintenance of the fleet.
+The East Coast Main Line Intercity Express Programme contract required one new purpose built depot facility to be constructed and three refurbishments of existing depot facilities to enable Agility Trains East to provide the on-going maintenance of the fleet.

-The existing freight facility has been replaced with a newly constructed, state-of-the-art depot for the Class 800/801 trains.
+The original freight facility has been replaced with a newly constructed, state-of-the-art depot for the Class 800/801 trains.
 The Doncaster depot is the largest depot operated by Agility Trains East on the East Coast Main Line, stretching over a mile long with a total site area of over 7 hectares.